Sunday, May 31, 2026

 Blanchard in the 80's tried to sell this confusion as sexual deviance for both orientations through his two-type taxonomy model when in reality it was the gender dysphoria behaving as agent of chaos.

-Needless to say it can work the same for male to female transgender people who were conveniently ignored back then.
+Needless to say it can work the same for female to male transgender people who were conveniently ignored back then.

 Here is where non-dysphoric gender variant people have an advantage and can more readily compartmentalize their cross gender expression since there isn't a roadblock to sexual functioning.